MarcelbusTUD/Teachbooks-exercise/book/intro.md

 (intro)=
 # Welcome to the Template Book
+If I add text here do I actually see it somewhere?

 _This is the first page the student will see when opening the url._